What is it?

 https://platohedro.org/ -

-Workshop on Technoethical Tools with SomNúvol, Giants and Beans
+Workshop on technoethical tools with SomNúvol, giants and beans

-https://somnuvol.coop/ -
+https://femprocomuns.coop/ / https://somnuvol.coop/ -

 Permacomputing